Search Results for: character

 Filed under art & allure bewitching, centre-periphery relations, cultural transmission, ethnicity, historical novel, landscape wondrous, life stories, self-reflexivity, the imaginary and the real, travelogue

-Filed under accountability, cultural transmission, education, ethnicity, landscape wondrous, life stories, patriotism, performance, sri lankan society, teaching profession, theatre world, travelogue, unusual people, world events & processes
+Filed under accountability, art & allure bewitching, authoritarian regimes, centre-periphery relations, Colombo and Its Spaces, cultural transmission, education, ethnicity, heritage, historical interpretation, landscape wondrous, life stories, literary achievements, meditations, performance, photography, politIcal discourse, power politics, self-reflexivity, sri lankan society, the imaginary and the real, theatre world, trauma, travelogue, unusual people, working class conditions, world events & processes

 Diego Garcia – Role in Middle Eastern War